microsoft/nni/docs/en_US/Compression/v2_pruning_algo.rst

 L1 Norm Pruner
 --------------

-L1 norm pruner compute the l1 norm of the layer weight on the first dimension, then prune the weight blocks on this dimension with smaller l1 norm values. i.e., compute the l1 norm of the filters in convolution layer as metric values, compute the l1 norm of the weight by rows in linear layer as metric values.
+L1 norm pruner computes the l1 norm of the layer weight on the first dimension, then prune the weight blocks on this dimension with smaller l1 norm values. i.e., compute the l1 norm of the filters in convolution layer as metric values, compute the l1 norm of the weight by rows in linear layer as metric values.